Typeform/foreyes/README.md

 KATT needs to know some configuration variables.
 Copy `katt.config.dist` into `katt.config`.
 * PATH_TO_COMPONENTS: Relative/absolute path to the folder containing the components and example pages, each in their own subfolder;
+* PATH_TO_EXAMPLES: This is where the files that create the testing pages should be.
 * PORT: Port where the testing server will be executed (just make it one you're not using);
 * COMPONENT_FOLDER_BLACKLIST: And folders inside the component folders that are not components and thus should be ignored.
 Separated by a comma,